ArturoHurtado7/HousePrices/README.md

 # HousePrices
-## Instalation
+## Installation

-Initialice the virtual Enviroment, and activate:
+Initialize the virtual Environment, and activate:

 ```bash
 py -m venv venv
 venv\scripts\activate
 ```

-at the end we have to deactivate the virtual enviroment with the command:
+at the end we have to deactivate the virtual environment with the command:

 ```bash
 deactivate
 ```

-We need to install the following python libraries into the virtual enviroment:
+We need to install the following python libraries into the virtual environment:

 * Twisted
 * Scrapy